KamranAzeem/kubernetes-katas/07-environment-variables-secrets-configmaps.md

-# Kubernetes secrets and Config maps
+# Kubernetes environmenet variables, Secrets and Config-maps:

 This exercise is targeted towards both developers and system administrators.
 Most of the time developers are interested in passing certain types of secrets to the containers, such as usernames, passwords, API keys, etc. Similarly most of the time system administrators are interested in passing configuration files, keys, certificate files, etc to the containers.
 So this exercise has something for both situations.